 - Opening Times of the Hiroshima Castle Hiroshima: 0900 -1700

 - Cost of Hiroshima Castle Hiroshima: 370 yen

 - How to get to Hiroshima Castle Hiroshima: 15-minute walk from the Peace Park.

 Go Sake Tasting when in Hiroshima

-While you can taste the famous Japanese liquor, sake in Hiroshima, it’s well worth it, if you have the time to take the 35 minute JR Rail train from Hiroshima to Saijo.
+While you can taste the famous Japanese liquor, sake in Hiroshima, it’s well worth it, if you have the time to take the 35-minute JR Rail train from Hiroshima to Saijo.
 Saijo is an entire town of sake breweries.
+You can book a guided tasting tour in Saijo here.
 Based here because of the superb quality of the water – there are 7 sake breweries where you can explore the different tastes.
 Tasting is usually free – and it’s a fabulous place to spend half a day.
 Visit during October for the Saijo Sake Festival.
 Find out more about Saijo Sake in our in-depth article here.

 Hijiyama Park for Great Views of Hiroshima

 A glorious park, walk to the top for a fabulous view of Hiroshima.
 The park contains the only public manga library in Japan as well as the museum of contemporary art in Hiroshima.
 Very popular in Cherry Blossom season.